makerdao/community/governance/polls/Add LINK-A to Liquidations 2.0 Framework - April 5, 2021.md

 ---
 title: Add LINK-A to Liquidations 2.0 Framework - April 5, 2021
-summary: This poll proposes system parameters which could be used to initialize LINK-A with the Liquidations 2.0 Framework.
+summary: This poll proposes system parameters to be used in initializing LINK-A with the Liquidations 2.0 Framework.
 discussion_link: https://forum.makerdao.com/t/link-a-liquidations-2-0-parameters/7180
 vote_type: Plurality Voting
 categories: